 Users can create a management scenario by clicking on the Add New Scenario button.
-Users will then be asked to name the scenario, for example "Baseline" or "Alternative" or "Auto-Irrigation" (Figure 10).
+Users will then be asked to name the scenario, for example "Baseline" or "Alternative" or "AutoIrrigation" or "Planting Corn" (Figure 10).
 After giving a name to the scenario, click the Save button to create the scenario and advance the user to the Operations page where the user will begin to define the crop schedule and conservation practices (Figure 11).